 MAT files (v7) can be opened using MathWorks MATLAB 7.0 or later.
-The file contains four structures: meta, adcp, config, and units.
-For short duration searches (less than one day) or short duration data returned, the files will be concatenated, otherwise, expect one file per RDI file.
-(RDI files can break in the middle of a day due to data quantity limits or configuration changes, otherwise there is one file per day.
-RDI files are used as a processing intermediary format.)
+The file contains four structures: meta, data, config, and units.
+For short duration searches (less than one day) or short duration data returned, the files will be concatenated, otherwise, expect one file per day.